-curve) or applied continuously to bacteria at particular growth stages.
+In these simulations the antibiotic is either never applied (to generate an untreated growth curve) or applied continuously to bacteria at particular growth stages.
 Thus the parameters are not time dependent, rather there are separate experiments being performed, one with no antibiotic being applied and those where antibiotic is being applied continuously to bacteria in fixed stages of growth.
-The untreated growth curve is determined by solving Eqs.
-(2)-(4) using the package ODE45 in MATLAB with $k_d$ , $k_g$ and $k_l$ zero.
-Once the untreated simulation is completed, we use values of $B_s$ , $B_p$ and S at specified times, and simulate the effect of constant exposure to antibiotic for 3 h.
-Our simulation results for both $\beta$ -lactam and fluoroquinolone antibiotics are shown in Figs. 3 and 4.
+The untreated growth curve is determined by solving Equations 2 - 4 using the package ODE45 in MATLAB with k_d , k_g and k_l zero.
+Once the untreated simulation is completed, we use values of B_s , B_p and S at specified times, and simulate the effect of constant exposure to antibiotic for three hours.
+Our simulation results for both β -lactam and fluoroquinolone antibiotics are shown in Figures 3 and 4.

-Finally, we assume that persister cells lose their persister phenotype after several generations which yields an estimate for $k_g$ .
-The results shown below do not depend qualitatively on the estimate for $k_g$ , rather it is only necessary that persisters are capable of reverting back to susceptible.
+Finally, we assume that persister cells lose their persister phenotype after several generations which yields an estimate for k_g .
+The results shown below do not depend qualitatively on the estimate for k_g , rather it is only necessary that persisters are capable of reverting back to susceptible.

-3.2.
-Simulated dosing experiment-ODE
+3.2 Simulated Dosing Experiment - ODE

-In this section we describe results from a simulated dosing experiment motivated by comments in Lewis (2001).
+In this section we describe results from a simulated dosing experiment motivated by comments in [21].
 The author describes a possible treatment that requires applying an antibiotic for a period of time, killing all susceptible bacteria while generating small population of persister cells.
 Withdrawing the antibiotic allows the persister cells to grow and revert back to susceptible cells.
 At this point a second application will remove virtually all of the bacteria.